Shoilee/linking_delpher/readme.md

   - [ ] clarify how the SRU match was performed
   - returns/stores the related newspaper issues (not that they are not the article, but the whole isssues)
   - Note that, at this point we are not only harvesting articles that are only relavent to events, but also all other articles from the same issue.
-  - [ ] only take the matched articles
 - load articles to couchDB
   - Convert xml `src/create_article_docs.py`
   - load data `python src/load_data.py --article -i <input_dir>`